Spit68/Fresh-Intellivent-Sky/README.md

 When enabled, the integration logs detailed information for that device, including:

-- Hardware and software versions
+- Hardware and firmware versions
 - BLE address
 - RSSI and Bluetooth source when available
 - Raw BLE status payload